C

 Each AI has different strengths: Claude excels at understanding complex codebases and architectural decisions, ChatGPT offers strong general-purpose coding assistance, and specialized models might focus on game design patterns or performance optimization.
 You can even switch between different AIs for different tasks—using one for initial code generation and another for debugging or optimization.

 The key requirement is that your chosen AI must support MCP connections.
 With the latest update, setup has become significantly simpler—the MCP Server is now built directly into Studio, eliminating the need for separate client installation or configuration.
+The new Quick Connect feature makes connecting external MCP clients even more straightforward by simplifying the configuration process.
 You simply connect your AI service credentials and begin working.
 The DevForum discussion includes community-shared configurations and setup guides for popular AI services.

 What Improvements Did the Enhanced MCP Server Bring?

-The enhanced MCP server adds better context sharing, improved code generation tools, more reliable execution of Studio commands, and expanded access to Roblox-specific APIs.
+The enhanced MCP server adds better context sharing, improved code generation tools, more reliable execution of Studio commands, expanded access to Roblox-specific APIs, a dedicated playtest subagent for automated gameplay testing, a Data Model search subagent for efficient navigation of complex game hierarchies, and Quick Connect for easier external LLM setup.

 According to the announcement, the updates focus on making AI-driven iteration more efficient.
 The server now provides richer context about your game's structure—including DataModel hierarchy, script dependencies, and asset relationships.
 This means AI assistants can make more informed decisions about where to add new code, how to structure systems, and what patterns to follow based on your existing work.